oguru/DnD-AI/Session/11 - Hades.md

 - The pretzel-lectern reverts to its normal shape, and several other transmuted objects return to their original forms
 - "Ah, much better!
 Thank you, my friends.
 I learned quite a bit about void magic before that thing trapped me—knowledge that might prove useful against Fazrahl."

-**Failure (3+ failed attempts):**
+**Failure (4+ failed attempts):**
-- The sphere destabilizes but doesn't collapse; instead it begins to expand slowly
+- The sphere destabilizes but doesn't collapse; instead it begins to expand rapidly
-- All creatures within 30 ft must make Dex save DC 17 or be caught in the expanding void field, taking 2d8 necrotic damage
+- All creatures within 50 ft must make Dex save DC 22 or be caught in the expanding void field, taking 4d8 necrotic damage and be stunned for 1 round
-- The challenge can still be completed, but all future saves against transmutation are at disadvantage until the next long rest
+- The challenge can still be completed, but the Greater Void Wraith breaks free and must be fought alongside completing the ritual

 **Rewards/Boons:**
 - **Void Anchor Crystal** (rare wondrous): A dark crystal that pulses with contained void energy.
 Once per long rest, you can activate it to create a 10-foot radius sphere of magical silence for 1 minute.
 Spells cannot be cast into, out of, or within the sphere.
 - **Stinston's Void Research:** Knowledge about Fazrahl's power source.
 The party gains insight that Fazrahl draws strength from despair and hopelessness—attacks made with genuine hope or joy deal an additional 1d6 radiant damage against him.
+- **Sentinel Bypass Token:** Stinston gives the party a crystalline key that resonates with void energy.
+"This should let you past those stone guardians—they're powered by the same void magic I was studying.
+They'll recognize this as a master key and stand aside."
+- **Sanctuary Pocket:** Stinston creates a stable dimensional pocket nearby.
+"This void tear taught me to create stable spaces.
+You can rest here safely—time moves differently, and Fazrahl cannot detect or reach you within."
+(Functions as a safe long rest location immune to scrying or attack)

 **Stinston's Guidance:**
 - "The void magic taught me much about this realm.
 The creatures here feed on despair, but they're weakened by genuine connection between allies.
 Stay close, trust each other, and remember what you're fighting for."
 - He offers to cast a protective ward on the party: advantage on the next saving throw each character makes against fear or despair effects.

 **Transition:**
 Stinston flutters up to perch on the restored lectern, adjusting his tiny spectacles.
-"I'll continue my research here—this void tear has given me insights into Fazrahl's magic.
+"I'll continue my research here—this void tear has given me great insights into void magic.
 Go, my friends.
 That tower ahead pulses with the same dark energy I was studying.
-Use what you've learned here."
+And take this—" He hands over the crystalline key.
+"The stone guardians should let you pass.
+No need for unnecessary battles when the real fight awaits within."

-### Encounter 3: The Gloom Sentinels
+### Encounter 3: The Gloom Sentinels (Optional Combat)
 Four massive stone guardians animate as the party approaches the tower.
 Their eyes glow with the only bright color visible - a sickly green.

-**Gloom Sentinel Stats:**
+**If the party has Stinston's Sentinel Bypass Token:**
+The guardians' eyes flicker as they sense the crystalline key.
+They step aside with grinding stone movements, creating a clear path to the tower entrance.
+No combat necessary.

+**If the party must fight (without the token):**

+**Primordial Stone Colossi (6 Colossi):**
-- **AC:** 18 **HP:** 250 **Speed:** 20 ft., burrow 30 ft.
+- **AC:** 28 **HP:** 1500 **Speed:** 50 ft., burrow 60 ft., climb 50 ft.
-- **STR:** 22 **DEX:** 8 **CON:** 20 **INT:** 6 **WIS:** 12 **CHA:** 8
+- **STR:** 30 **DEX:** 14 **CON:** 30 **INT:** 12 **WIS:** 20 **CHA:** 16
+- **Saving Throws:** Str +20, Con +20, Wis +15
-- **Damage Resistances:** Bludgeoning, Piercing, and Slashing from Nonmagical Attacks
+- **Damage Resistances:** All damage except Thunder, Force, and Radiant
-- **Damage Immunities:** Poison, Psychic
+- **Damage Immunities:** Poison, Psychic, Necrotic, Cold
-- **Condition Immunities:** Charmed, Exhaustion, Frightened, Poisoned
+- **Condition Immunities:** Charmed, Exhaustion, Frightened, Poisoned, Stunned, Paralyzed
-- **Senses:** Darkvision 120 ft., Tremorsense 60 ft.
+- **Senses:** Darkvision 120 ft., Tremorsense 120 ft., Truesight 60 ft.
-- **Challenge Rating:** 13
+- **Challenge Rating:** 24

-**Eyes (Weak Points):**
-- **AC:** 16 **HP:** 40 each (2 per Sentinel)
-- When both eyes are destroyed, the Sentinel cannot regenerate

 **Actions:**
-- **Multiattack:** Two slam attacks
+- **Multiattack:** Four attacks: two devastating slams + two special abilities
-- **Slam:** Melee weapon attack +12 to hit, 10 ft. reach.
-Hit: 2d12 + 6 bludgeoning damage
+- **Devastating Slam:** Melee weapon attack +20 to hit, 20 ft. reach.
+Hit: 5d12 + 10 bludgeoning damage + 3d8 force damage.
+DC 28 Str save or be knocked prone, pushed 20 feet, and stunned until end of next turn.
-- **Earth Phase:** Burrows underground, becoming untargetable except for upper half.
-Can emerge anywhere within 60 feet on next turn.
+- **Earth Phase:** Burrows underground, becoming untargetable.
+Can emerge anywhere within 120 feet on next turn, making all attacks with advantage and creating 20-foot radius difficult terrain.
-- **Gray Pulse (Recharge 4-6):** 60-foot radius.
-All creatures make DC 17 Constitution save or be slowed for 1 minute.
+- **Cataclysmic Pulse (Recharge 3-6):** 120-foot radius.
+DC 28 Constitution save or take 8d10 bludgeoning damage, be knocked prone, and gain 2 levels of exhaustion.
+Success: half damage, not prone, 1 level exhaustion.
-- **Regeneration:** Regains 15 HP at start of turn if both eyes intact
+- **Stone Prison (Recharge 4-6):** 40-foot radius around colossus.
+DC 28 Dex save or be restrained by stone pillars (AC 25, 100 HP each).
+Restrained creatures take 4d8 bludgeoning damage at start of each turn and cannot use legendary actions.
+- **Primordial Regeneration:** Regains 50 HP at start of turn unless hit by thunder, force, or radiant damage that round.
+If reduced to 0 HP, explodes for 10d6 force damage in 60-foot radius (DC 28 Dex save for half).

+**Legendary Actions (4 per turn):**
+- Move up to speed without provoking opportunity attacks
+- One slam attack
+- Earth Phase (costs 2 actions)
+- Cataclysmic Pulse (costs 3 actions)

 **Tactical Elements:**
-- Must destroy both eyes to prevent regeneration
-- Can phase underground making targeting difficult
+- Much higher AC and HP to match party power level
-- Gray pulse creates battlefield control
+- Multiple attack types create complex battlefield control
+- Legendary actions keep pressure on powerful party
+- Vulnerability to specific damage types gives strategic options

 ## The Tower Approach